4 Arizona Adoption Laws You Need to Know

 While we’ve done our best to include helpful, up-to-date information about Arizona adoption laws below, please remember that this article cannot take the place of a qualified local adoption attorney.
 Nothing on this page should be taken as legal advice.
 Instead, if you have any questions about adoption laws in Arizona, you should reach out to an adoption attorney near you.
 You can also start your adoption process with our agency any time by calling 1-800-ADOPTION or get free information here.

-The following is a basic overview of the domestic adoption laws in Arizona, and how they may affect your domestic adoption process:
+The following is a basic overview of the adoption laws in Arizona and how they may affect your domestic adoption process:

-Any adult who is a resident of Arizona is eligible to adopt, as long as they can meet the physical, emotional and safety needs of the child.
+Arizona adoption laws state that any adult who is a resident of Arizona is eligible to adopt, as long as they can meet the physical, emotional and safety needs of a child.
 Single adults may adopt, and a married couple may file jointly.
-However, if all factors are equal and the choice of adoptive parents is between a single, certified adult and a certified married man and woman, the couple will receive preference.
-Same-sex couples can also petition for joint adoption.

 Any adult wishing to adopt in Arizona must be approved by an Arizona adoption home study.
-This includes financial records, criminal background checks, home visits and more.
+This process includes a review of a family’s financial records, criminal background checks, home visits and more.

-In Arizona, any minor child may be adopted if their birth parents’ parental rights have been terminated.
+In Arizona, a child may be adopted if their birth parents’ legal rights have been terminated.
 According to Arizona adoption laws, birth parents may consent to adoption 72 hours after the birth of the child.
 Consent must be given in writing, signed by the birth parents and witnessed by two or more credible witnesses who are over age 18.